Do you need a reliable, portable heat gun for your next welding project but are not sure which one is the best? You came

 On another hand, the Steinel Mobile Heat 3 is a fully cordless heat gun, meaning you don’t have to carry a backpack to operate it.
 We should note however that the batteries are located at the base of the heat gun and are actually quite heavy.

 Because of this, Steinel’s cordless heat gun is not that easy to use, especially when you have to tilt it on the side and the batteries end up weighing your arm down while trying to weld.
 Not a good point in our books.

 Every welding job is a two-hand process.
 While inserting the heat gun nozzle inside the overlap seam with one hand, you must simultaneously use your other hand to fuse the heated membrane layers with a silicone pressure roller.

 The Steinel Mobile Heat 3 only rotates 90 degrees, which requires you to reposition your arm mid-weld to work around corners and tight edges.
 With no free hand to help you reposition the tools and the membrane, this heat gun model slows down the welding process.
 In addition, because of the weight of the batteries at the bottom, your arm becomes tired rather quickly, especially when having to tilt the cordless heat gun sideways.

 The BAK LiiOn, on the other hand, produces more efficient welds.
-Its 360-degree rotation of this portable heat gun allows you to complete a weld without repositioning your arm multiple times.
+The 360-degree rotation of this portable heat gun allows you to complete a weld without repositioning your arm multiple times.
 This unique feature also reduces the risk of welding errors and injuries.

 BAK LiiOn vs. Steinel Mobile Heat 3